eth-educators/launch_docs/README.md

 |Teku| Linux, MacOS, Windows | [Documentation](https://docs.teku.pegasys.tech/en/latest/) | [Discord](https://discord.gg/7hPv2T6) | [Website](https://pegasys.tech/teku/) | [Launchpad](https://launchpad.ethereum.org/teku) | [Somer Esat's Guide](https://someresat.medium.com/3da74372910?source=friends_link&sk=835747c0fab93ccf85b4866ffae74b25) |

 ## Choosing a Client
 Choosing a client that is right for you can be challenging.
 In general, the clients listed above are all viable options for staking on Eth2 - they are all compliant with the latest Eth2 specification.
 Each client uses a slightly different configurtation and set-up, and offers different features.
-Ideally you can try each client out on the Medalla testnet (see the Complete Guides in the table above) to get a feel for which client is right for you.
+Ideally you can try each client out on the Pyrmont testnet (see the Complete Guides in the table above) to get a feel for which client is right for you.

 Also check this slightly out of date (but still relevant) breakdown of Ethereum 2.0 clients: [Ethereum 2.0 and the Seven Clients](https://medium.com/@SomerEsat/ethereum-and-the-seven-clients-648815c4ac71?source=friends_link&sk=f189004508282177cc15b17348ba8b50) by /u/SomerEsat.